Most articles about persuasion techniques tend to promise quick results.

 #5 Enemies

 We all have enemies, whether they are people or ideologies, real or imaginary.
-When someone joins our war, then it creates a strong alliance.
+When someone joins our war, it creates a strong alliance.

 When you pay attention to these emotional motivators and tap into them, you instantly become more likable and trustworthy in their eyes.